LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

-.. c:function:: int SPRKStepGetCurrentMethod(void* arkode_mem, ARKodeSPRKMem *sprk_mem)
+.. c:function:: int SPRKStepGetCurrentMethod(void* arkode_mem, ARKodeSPRKStorage *sprk_storage)

    Returns the SPRK method structure currently in use by the solver.

    :param arkode_mem: pointer to the SPRKStep memory block.
-   :param sprk_mem: pointer to the SPRK method structure.
+   :param sprk_storage: pointer to the SPRK method structure.

    :return:
       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL* if the SPRKStep memory was ``NULL``

    **Notes:**
-      The :c:type:`ARKodeSPRKMem` data structure is defined as a pointer to the following C structure:
+      The :c:type:`ARKodeSPRKStorage` data structure is defined as a pointer to the following C structure:

       .. code-block:: c